pratikkabra-alation/metrics-recorder/README.md

 3. Click 'Load unpacked' button.
 4. Select top-level directory of this repo.

-'Alation Metrics Recorder' extension should now be loaded in your browser.
+'Alation Similar Queries' extension should now be loaded in your browser.